 The measurements were performed at the T9 area of the PS at CERN in September 2015.
 A primary 24 GeV/c proton beam produced a series of secondary beams from a carbon production target, including kaons, pions, muons and electrons and their antiparticles.
 We have focused on the positrons in the few GeV energy range.
 Two Cerenkov detectors were set to discriminate the particle identity (PID).
 A dipole magnet and a collimator set the momentum byte for the experiment.
 The incident flight path traversed a scintillator (Scint1) for triggering and a second veto scintillator which defined the beam position on the crystal.
-The first two Delay Wire Chambers (DWC1 and DWC2) provided transverse spatial hit position measurement ($\Delta x \approx 200 \mu m$).
-The incident phase space of each particle trajectory could then be measured ($\Delta \theta \approx 500 \mu rad$).
-The charged particles could be swept away with the dipole magnet after the crystal position and their momentum reconstructed from their deflection as measured in the third chamber (DWC3).
+The first two Delay Wire Chambers (DWC1 and DWC2) provided transverse spatial hit position measurement ($\Delta x \approx 200 \mu$ m).
+The incident phase space of each particle trajectory could then be measured ($\Delta \theta \approx 500 \mu$ rad).
+The charged particles could be swept away with the dipole magnet after the third chamber (DWC3).
 The radiated photon(s) captured in the photon calorimeter (BGO) could be tagged with PID and the momentum of the radiating particle.
 Calorimetry of the charged particles was performed in a lead glass calorimeter array.
 Figure 4 illustrates this